Borel Edge Colorings for Finite Dimensional Groups: Degree colorings for abelian groups

-We start by examining how to color the $(0,n)$ and $(1,m)$-edges.
-Let $U''$ be a $\Gamma$-orbit, and $x_0 \in U''$.
-For any generator of the form $(1,m')$, protocol $x_0$ will dictate that edges of the form $(x,(1,m') \cdot x)$ get the color 3 if $x$ and $x_0$ are in the same $\Z$-orbit, and 4 if they are not.
-We will always use such protocols for such edges, so we will need to be able to transition between the protocols $x_0$ and $(1,0) \cdot x_0$.
-Call these protocols \textit{two sided protocols}.
+The \textit{two sided protocol} $x_0$ for $(1,m)$, say using the colors 3 and 4, will dictate that edges of the form $(x,(1,m) \cdot x)$ get the color 3 if $x$ and $x_0$ are in the same $\Z$-orbit and 4 if they are not.
+See both parts of Figure \ref{fig:altpar} for examples.